OasisYang/OasisYang.github.io/_pages/about.md

 Please refer to my [Google scholar](https://scholar.google.com/citations?user=bioUtz4AAAAJ&hl=en) for a full list of my publications.
 ## News
+* \[2022.09\] [Category-Level 6D Object Pose Estimation in the Wild: A Semi-Supervised Learning Approach and A New Dataset](https://oasisyang.github.io/semi-pose/) is accepted to NeurIPS 2022.

+* \[2022.06\] One paper is accepted to ECCV 2022.

 * \[2022.06\] Check out our [Category-Level 6D Object Pose Estimation in the Wild: A Semi-Supervised Learning Approach and A New Dataset](https://oasisyang.github.io/semi-pose/) which introduces an in-the-wild object-centric RGBD dataset with 5000+ videos over 1700+ objects.
 We peform semi-supervised 6D object pose estimation on it without human annotations.

 * \[2022.06\] I start my summer internship at Nvidia Research.